Years published: 1985, 1986, 1990, 1992, 1993, 1994, 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2004, 2007, 2012, 2015, 2021

 In mild cases, individuals may experience bruising and bleeding from the mucous membranes such as nosebleeds or bleeding from the gums.
 More serious, prolonged bleeding episodes may occur only after surgery or dental procedures, injury or trauma.
 The bleeding in such cases is out of proportion for the procedure or trauma.
 In many cases, individuals with mild hemophilia A may go undiagnosed until they need a surgical procedure or suffer an injury.
 In some cases, the first bleeding episode does not occur until well into adulthood.
 Individuals with a mild form of hemophilia A may go many years without a prolonged bleeding episode.
 Mild hemophilia A can be associated with anywhere from 5-40% factor VIII clotting activity.

 Individuals with moderate hemophilia A seldom have spontaneous bleeding episodes.
 Spontaneous bleeding refers to bleeding episodes that occur without apparent cause.
-Individuals with moderate hemophilia A are at risk for prolonged bleeding following surgery, dental procedures, or trauma.
+Individuals with moderate hemophilia A are at risk for prolonged bleeding following surgery, dental procedures or trauma.
 Easy or excessive bruising may also occur.
 Moderate hemophilia A is often diagnosed by 5 or 6 years of age.
-By definition, affected individuals have 1-5% factor VIII clotting activity.
+By definition, affected individuals have 1-5% of normal factor VIII clotting activity.

 Severe cases of hemophilia A usually become apparent early during infancy and a diagnosis is often made by two years of age.
 Without prophylactic treatment, these infants may experience bleeding from minor mouth injuries.
 Common symptoms in untreated infants are large swellings or “goose eggs” that form after a bump on the head.
 In rare cases, infants with severe hemophilia A have extra- or intracranial bleeding following birth.
 Untreated infants and children may also develop hematomas under the skin.
 Hematomas are solid swellings or masses of congealed blood.
 As infants and children grow older, spontaneous joint bleeds may become more frequent.